Above, GI’s of the 18th Infantry Regiment, 1st Infantry Division,

 move on February 29, 1945, through Frauwüllesheim in Germany.
 A month later, two Medal of Honors

 were handed to men of this outfit.
-Both men, George Peterson and Walter Will, were killed, and are
+Both men, George Peterson and Walter Will, were killed during the actions, and are

-buried at Margraten, and they received their awards posthumous.
+buried at Margraten.
+They received their awards posthumous.

 Staff Sergeant George Peterson

 Photo's Peterson's cross; Jos Pangels

 Staff Sergeant George Peterson came from Brooklyn, New York and served in Company

 K, of the 18th Infantry Regiment of the 1st Infantry Division.
 His company came under enemy fire near